- Sanyukta Upchar Paddhati

 • Daily and seasonal routine

-In Ayurveda, when the body dosha balance of vata-pitta-Kapha is agitated or in disorder, or if any of these types are accumulated, the individual may become unwell.
-Doshas and toxins accumulate in the body as a result of an improper diet and lifestyle.
+In Ayurveda, when the body dosha balance of Vata-Pitta-Kapha is agitated or in disorder, or if any of these types are accumulated, the individual may become unwell.
+Doshas and toxins accumulate in the body which are a result of an improper diet and lifestyle.
 The seasonal accumulation of doshas is also described in Ayurveda.
-Panchkarma, a purifying therapy to enhance the metabolic process through food and herbal medicines, is used in treatment of chronic diseases as well as seasonal imbalance of the tridoshas.
+Panchkarma, a purifying therapy to enhance the metabolic process through food and herbal medicines, is used in the treatment of chronic diseases and seasonal imbalance of the tridoshas.
 It restores the balance of the doshas and flushes out the accumulated toxins from the body.

-Ayurveda recommends that everyone needs the Panchkarma.
+Ayurveda recommends Panchkarma for every individual.
 Ideally it should be done three times a year, at the turn of spring, fall and winter.
-In Ayurveda healing, each condition comes with not only medication and herbal formulas, but also other measures like special diets, exercise, yoga, relaxation therapies like massages, tea and healing paste, among others, to provide healing.
-Together with medicinal treatment, changing your daily routine can help you improve health and live harmoniously in your surrounding with nature.
-The human body is always resilient, working to restore balance and complete health so the natural process of healing recommended in Ayurveda will support the body and bring benefits in keeping you in the pink of health and your life in harmony.
+In Ayurvedic healing, each condition comes not only with medication and herbal formulas, but also with other measures like special diets, exercise, yoga, relaxation therapies like massages, tea and healing paste.
+Together with medical treatment, change in daily routine can help in improving health and promoting harmony in living with surroundings and nature.